rtranguy/Airbnb-map-W2020/README.md

 # Download the sample

 # Run the sample
-In a terminal window, use the commands below (as appropriate for your operating system) to install the required dependencies and launch the built-in development server.
+In a terminal window, navigate to the sample and use the commands below (as appropriate for your operating system) to install the required dependencies and launch the built-in development server.

-Bash:
+# Bash:

 python3 -m venv venv